prestonharberts/biblegateway-to-obsidian/README.md

 ### Text inside file is duplicated

 I am unsure what causes this, but it is fixed when the Bible folder is deleted and the program is run again.
-Only make sure that you do not highlight text (on Linux, this copies to a clipboard to be pasted with a middle-mouse click) or copy text. jgclark's script makes use of the system's clipboard when fetching text from BibleGateway.
+Only make sure that you do not copy text or highlight text on Linux (this copies to a clipboard to be pasted with a middle-mouse click). jgclark's script makes use of the system's clipboard when fetching text from BibleGateway.
 When the program is running, I leave my computer alone and find something else to do in the meantime.

 ## Credits